Gen II Capture Mechanics

 Love Ball

-C = R * 8 if the Pokémon is of the same species as your Pokémon and they are either both male or both female (yes, the Love Ball in G/S/C is in fact a gay love ball); C = R otherwise
+C = R * 8 if the Pokémon is of the same species as your Pokémon and they are either both male or both female (that is not a typo: the Love Ball in G/S/C gives a bonus only if the Pokémon are of the same gender); C = R otherwise

 Lure Ball